OpenPrinting/ipp-usb/ipp-usb.8.md

    * `usb-max-interfaces = N`<br>
      Don't use more that N USB interfaces, even if more is available.

+   * `zlp-recv-hack = true | false`<br>
+     Some enterprise-level HP devices, during the initialization phase (which can last several minutes), may respond with an HTTP 503 status or similar, which is expected.
+However, the response body may be truncated (typically, the terminating '\n' is lost).
+In such cases, `ipp-usb` will wait indefinitely for a response to maintain synchronization with the device.

+     At the same time, these devices send a zero-length UDP packet at the end of the truncated output.
+If the `zlp-recv-hack` quirk is enabled, when ipp-usb receives a zero-length packet from the USB followed by a receive timeout, it interprets this combination of events as a valid termination of the response body.
+It works only at the initialization time and doesn't affect futher operations.

    * `zlp-send = true | false`<br>
      Terminate outgoing transfers that a multiple of the endpoint's packet size win an extra zero length packet.